GUIDE TO THE FEDERAL TAX CREDIT FOR SOLAR PV

 - There is no maximum amount that can be claimed

 Am I eligible to claim the solar investment tax credit?

-You might be eligible for this tax credit if you meet all of the following criteria:
+You might be eligible for the solar investment tax credit if you meet all of the following criteria:

 - Your solar PV system was ‘placed in service’ between January 1, 2006, and December 31, 2019.

 - The solar PV system is located at a residential location in the U.S. (but not necessarily your primary residence).

 - You own the solar PV system ( e.g., you purchased it with cash or through financing)

 - The solar PV system is new or being used for the first time.
 The ITC can only be claimed on the “original

 What is the difference between a tax credit and a tax rebate?